hindu-comm/weblogs/manasataramgini/2011/10/2011-10-09_yuddha-vyuha-s-mlechcha-s-and-vanija-niti-in-the-last-hindu-empire.md

 grounds such as lack of uniform, ability to hold the line in the infantry when under fire or even having the concept of firing in rank.
-As an extension to their piNDarI style of warfare, even their ability to deploy in formations during military encounters was doubted\!
+As an extension to their piNDarI style of warfare, even their ability to deploy in formations during military encounters was doubted!
 Indeed, influenced by such ideas, Sir Jadunath Sarkar in his military history that bAjIrao-I’s defeat of the Nizam at Palkhed was largely a consequence of his piNDArI tactics.